Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 The Nuclear Medicine Technology program was added which requires similar cognate courses as Radiologic Technology.
 Since the first two years are similar it made sense for us to create the BS in Medical Imaging with the individual concentrations in the specialized areas.
-There are plans in the works to add other concentrations in the future.
+In January 2015, Diagnostic Medical Sonography and Magnetic Resonance Imaging were added as concentrations.

 - What is the difference between general education, cognate and clinical education courses?

 The general education classes are those which every student on campus takes.
 It is what defines your degree from RIC as a liberal arts degree.
 It is around 40 credits or 1/3 of your total college coursework.
 Cognates are courses required by a major but not offered by the major department.
 In the case of medical imaging, the cognates and general education coursework need to be completed in the first 2 to 2.5 years of the four year program.
-The clinical education courses for Radiologic Technology are 24 months of intensive clinical experiences at RIH while the clinical program for Nuclear Medicine Technology is 18 months.
+The clinical education courses for Radiologic Technology are 24 months of intensive clinical experiences while the clinical programs for Diagnostic Medical Sonography, Magnetic Resonance Imaging, Nuclear Medicine Technology are 16 months.